 Avolon, the Dublin-based aircraft lessor, expects to win more business from North American airlines as carriers in the region shift toward jet rentals instead of financing planes in the capital markets.

 Airlines are signaling interest in leasing aircraft rather than buying jets and using them as collateral for bonds, Chief Executive Officer Domhnal Slattery said today in an interview at the Farnborough air show near London, where Avolon committed to purchase as many as 30 Boeing Co.
-(BA) 737 Max jets.
+(BA:US) 737 Max jets.

 “We’ve upped our allocation to North America because for the first time in my career, I can see significant opportunity to lease aircraft in the U.S.,” said Slattery, a 23-year industry veteran who founded closely held Avolon in 2010.